 - Liaise with other agencies and professionals in line with KCSIE 2021 and WTSC 2018

-- Ensure that locally established procedures as put in place by the three safeguarding partners (LSCP), including referrals, are followed, as necessary.
+- Ensure that locally established procedures as putting in place by the three safeguarding partners (LSCP), including referrals, are followed, as necessary.

 - Represent, or ensure the school is appropriately represented at multi-agency safeguarding meetings (including Child Protection conferences and core group meetings)

-- Manage and monitor the school role in any multi-agency plan for a child.
+- Manage and monitor the school’s role in any multi-agency plan for a child.